Conducting Routine Animal Hygiene Tasks

 A shelter employee being welcomed playfully by dogs

-Upon arriving at work each day you must check which duties and areas you have been allocated to.
-In some organisations this will be the same each day, however, some workplaces rotate their staff or have a wide variety of animals that require care; therefore, duties may vary.
+Upon arriving at work each day, you must check which duties and areas you have been allocated to.
+In some organisations, this will be the same each day.
+However, some workplaces rotate their staff or have a wide variety of animals that require care; therefore, duties may vary.
 Some of these duties may be allocated to specific people within the Animal Care facility based on experience or level of qualification.

-In an animal care environment, there will likely be multiple shifts rostered on during the day or throughout the week.
+In an animal care environment, there will likely be multiple shifts rostered during the day or throughout the week.
 You may not see or speak to some of your colleagues if they are rostered at different times.
 Therefore, communication is vital when conducting animal hygiene routines.

-There will likely be some formal documents or systems such as cage cards or computer records that you are required to update after each hygiene routine rotation.
+There will likely be some formal documents or systems, such as cage cards or computer records, that you are required to update after each hygiene routine rotation.
 Before commencing your duties always check the records that have been left by the previous shift, this will help to determine if a particular animal has been exhibiting any unusual behaviours or if its appetite has been poor.

 Continued instances of abnormal behaviours may indicate an underlying condition that may need medical intervention.
-If there is an overlap time between shifts use this opportunity to get a verbal update on each animal.
+If there is an overlap time between shifts, use this opportunity to get a verbal update on each animal.

-When you are carrying out cleaning tasks, you need to ensure you are well organised and equipped with the appropriate resources.
+When you are carrying out cleaning tasks, you need to ensure you are well-organised and equipped with the appropriate resources.
 The following checklist has been put together to ensure you can keep track of what you would need to carry out cleaning routines.

 Vacuum